Michael Patrick “Tuna” Nevin

-Michael Patrick “Tuna” Nevin, 62, Watertown, owner of M & N Painting, passed away Friday September 2nd, 2022 at the Samaritan Medical Center.
+Michael Patrick “Tuna” Nevin, 62, Watertown, owner / operator of M & N Painting passed away Friday September 2nd, 2022 at the Samaritan Medical Center.

-Arrangements are incomplete at this time with the Reed & Benoit Funeral Home.
+Calling hours are Saturday, September 10th from 1 pm – 4 pm at the Reed & Benoit Funeral Home followed by a prayer service to begin at 4 pm.

+He is survived by his parents James P. Nevin and Dorothy McNulty Nevin both of Watertown; his brothers Stephen (Marianne), Timothy, and John (Tina Lawton); his nieces and nephews Johnda and Carrie Ann Mayne, Shannon Nevin, Saige Storino, Hannah Nevin, Cole Granger, Lucas Burnham and Bishop Anderson; his companion dogs Hoser and April.

 (0) comments